Outstanding collection of paintings

 Discover the history and intrigue of the Bankes family and their magnificent collections with our knowledgeable volunteers.

-Enjoy a guided tour of the state rooms every Monday and Tuesday (excluding Bank Holidays).
+On Mondays and Tuesday (excluding Bank Holidays) the house is only open by guided tour.
 Tours begin at 11am and run every 20 minutes with the last tour at 3.40pm.
 Timed tickets operate, collect yours from Visitor Reception when you arrive.
 Normal admission applies.

 Discover the history of Kingston Lacy and its owners, the flamboyant Bankes family who owned vast swathes of Dorset for over 400 years.
 From fighting the forces of Oliver Cromwell, to gathering one of the world’s largest collections of ancient Egyptian artefacts, the Bankes have a colourful past.